yowainwright/yowainwright.github.io/_drafts/2016-02-06-building-things-with-jekyll.md

 2. I knew that to make building the site worth while, I'd want to be able to extend modules to other jekyll projects.

-Why did I want to use 3rd party stuff so much?
-Well, I'm not here, writing on this blog to re-invent the wheel at every step.
-I want to start with as much as possible as easily as possible.
+### Why did I want to use 3rd party stuff so much?

+Well, I'm not writing posts here to re-invent the wheel on social behavior, business logic or any of that.
+My posts & this site are to create custom _Jeff_ *experiences* for customers within the content that I create - however small of a difference that might be from other web page experiences.
+So, with that being said: users have their facebook, twitter, email & disqus to communicate, if they were to so choose, about the *experiences* I create.

+## I highlighted _experiences_ in the above paragraph a few times & why

+Experiences are a key to great content & they're often a balancing act which rely on customer's desire for:

+- Quality content
+- Time
+- Unique Interface